rabbibotton/clog/QLOT.md

 dist http://dist.ultralisp.org/
 ```

-(I am using the REPL method for maximum compatability, if you alredy know
+(I am using the REPL method for maximum compatibility, if you already know
 qlot you can use the command line tool if you have installed it.)

 run sbcl and type: